Karen Alley

 David Brooks

 DAVID BROOKS has played guitar and banjo since the 60's, including a season as the banjoist for The Stephen Foster Story in Bardstown.
-He plays at local contra dances and teaches at the Louisville Folk School.
-He has written for the Banjo Newsletter, published a series of Kindle ebooks of clawhammer banjo tabs, and been a frequent instructor at Kentucky Music Week.
-He is co-author with Lew Stern of Dan Levenson: Old-time Banjo and Fiddle Teacher, Performer and Storyteller, due in Spring 2023.
+He is a fixture on banjo at weekly contra dances in Louisville.
+He has taught at the Louisville Folk School, written for the Banjo Newsletter, published a series of Kindle ebooks of clawhammer banjo tabs, and been a frequent instructor at Kentucky Music Week.
+He is co-author of several books with Lew Stern, including "Dan Levenson: Old-time Banjo and Fiddle Teacher, Performer and Storyteller" and "He Could Surely Make a Banjo Talk - 109 Clawhammer Banjo Tabs by Tommy Thompson."

 Sue Carpenter